patternsearch, a search is

 In Optimization app, choose a Search method in the Search pane.

-At the command line, create an options structure with
+At the command line, create options with a search

 For more information, including a list of all built-in search